arijitdirghangi/OS-Hardening/Ubuntu_20_04_OS_hardening.md

     - Each manufacturer uses different keys to enter BIOS.
 Try pressing one of the following keys during startup
 2. Set a BIOS/UEFI Administrator Password
     - Navigate to the Security or Password section.
-    - Look for options such as `Superviso`r Password, Setup Password, or `Admin` Password.
+    - Look for options such as `Supervisor` Password, Setup Password, or `Admin` Password.
     - Set a strong password and confirm the changes.

   <img src="https://github.com/user-attachments/assets/80432cec-9853-4e63-90fd-cabbf97044a8" alt="" width="650px"></a>